melonproject-archive/documentation/chapters/fund.md

 This view function returns a boolean indicating whether the provided address has a corresponding active request with a positive quantity of requested shares in the `requests` mapping.
 &nbsp;

+`function hasValidRequest(address _who) public view returns (bool)`

+This public view function returns a boolean indicating the `_who` address parameter has a valid request, meaning that either this is the address's first subscription or the INVEST_DELAY is respected, the subscription amount is greater than "0" and the requested share quantity is greater than "0".

 ---